 - Improves overall health and gives nutrition and energy

-- Cures recurrent infections such as diarrhoea, dysentery, skin diseases etc.
+- Cures recurrent infections such as diarrhea, dysentery, skin diseases, etc.

 - Rich in protein, minerals and vitamins